 The total costs of the entire process varies per person.
 The total costs can consist of a number of things:

 - Taking a language test.
-Take into account an amount of approximately €200,- to €300,-;
+This could cost approximately €200,- to €300,-;

 - Costs for having documents certified and/or translated;